Strathcona High School: Academics

 16 Rhodes Scholars have come from Strathcona.
 Included in this number is the first female Rhodes scholar from Alberta.

 Scona also has an Advanced Placement (AP) program, which is one of the largest in Canada.
 By completing internationally recognized exams, administered by the College Board, many Strathcona students earn credit that can be applied to first year University courses.
-Currently, the school offers AP courses in Studio Art, Biology, Calculus AB, Calculus BC, Chemistry, Physics 2, Capstone Research, Statistics, Computer Science, English Language, English Literature, Spanish Language, European History, French Language, French Literature, and German Language.
+Currently, the school offers AP courses in Studio Art, Biology, Calculus AB, Calculus BC, Chemistry, Physics 1, Physics 2, Capstone Research, Statistics, Computer Science, English Language, English Literature, Spanish Language, European History, French Language, French Literature, and German Language.

 For the 2014–2015 school year and registered enrolment for the 2015–2016 school year, Strathcona High School has the largest AP (Advanced Placement) program in Canada.
 AP grade averages ranked the highest in Canada, and second in North America.